Access 150k+ Datasets from Hugging Face with DuckDB

 The lithosphere of a planet is the layer that consists of

-Versioning and revisions
+Versioning and Revisions

 In Hugging Face repositories, dataset versions or revisions are different dataset updates.
 Each version is a snapshot at a specific time, allowing you to track changes and improvements.
 In git terms, it can be understood as a branch or specific commit.